jsfaint/gen_tags.vim/README.md

   Async plugin for [Vim](https://github.com/vim/vim)/[NeoVim](https://github.com/neovim/neovim) to ease the use of [ctags](http://ctags.sourceforge.net/)/[gtags](http://www.gnu.org/software/global/).</br>
   It is used for generate and maintain tags for you with multiple platform support, tested on Windows/Linux/macOS.

-  `gen_tags.vim` will detect git root and use it as the project root path.
+  `gen_tags.vim` will detect SCM(git, hg, svn) root and use it as the project root path.

   Generate/Update ctags and gtags will run in background.